Chuck Noll: Early life

-Childhood

-Noll was born in Cleveland, Ohio, the youngest of three siblings (by eight years) of William Noll (a butcher, frequently unable to work owing to Parkinson's disease) and Katherine Steigerwald Noll (who worked for a florist).
+Noll was born in Cleveland, Ohio, the youngest of three siblings (by eight years) of William Noll, a butcher, frequently unable to work owing to Parkinson's disease, and Katherine Steigerwald Noll, a florist.
 The family lived in the house Noll's mother grew up in with her 12 siblings, near East 74th Street, in a neighborhood with a large African-American population, a fact that helps account for Noll's early championing of opportunity for African Americans in the NFL (both players from traditionally black colleges and later as coaches).

 On a local youth football team Noll played with Harold Owens, the nephew of Olympic star Jesse Owens.

-High school/Middle School

 Noll attended Benedictine High School.
 He began working in seventh grade and by the time he entered high school, he had saved enough for two-year's worth of the $150 tuition.
 Throughout high school he continued to work, making 55-cent an hour at Fisher Brothers meat market after school.
-Education was always important to him, so despite the schedule, he studied enough to graduate 28th in a class of 252.
+Education was always important to him, so despite the schedule, he studied enough to graduate 28th in his class of 252.

+Playing career

-He played running back and tackle on the high school football team, winning All-State honors.
-During his senior year, he was named to the All Catholic Universe Bulletin team by the Diocese of Cleveland newspaper.
+Noll played running back and tackle on the high school football team, winning All-State honors.
+During his senior year, he was named to the "All Catholic Universe" team by the Diocese of Cleveland newspaper.
 Noll was also a wrestler while in high school.

-College

 Noll planned to attend Notre Dame, but during a practice before his freshman year he suffered an epileptic seizure on the field.
 Notre Dame coach Frank Leahy refused to take the risk of allowing Noll to play there and so Noll accepted a football scholarship to the University of Dayton.
 Noll graduated with a degree in secondary education.
 As a member of the Flyers, he was a lineman, linebacker and a co-captain, and acquired the nickname, the "Pope," for his "'infallible' grasp of the game."